Child Abuse Prevention Month

 Get started during Child Abuse Prevention month with these bulletin announcements and continue using them throughout the year.

-Download the infographics to use in church bulletins or school newsletters, pin on bulletin or Pinterest boards, or distribute to parents, volunteers, and parishioners.
+Download Infographics Please use in church bulletins or school newsletters, pin on bulletin or Pinterest boards, or distribute to parents, volunteers, and parishioners.

-Click on the images below to get a closer look at each infographic.
+Click on the images below to view our infographics.